-Assist and encourage the clean and restoration of the New River and Salton Sea as a way to increase recreational and tourism opportunities.
+Assist and encourage the clean-up and restoration of the New River and Salton Sea as a way to increase recreational and tourism opportunities.

-Participate in the development and promotion of cultural activities.
+Participate in the development and promotion of cultural activities such as farmers' markets, performing arts events, visual arts displays, and similar festivals.